run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 * Open the Run:ai user interface and navigate to `Users`.
 Add a Researcher and assign it a `Researcher` role.
 * Navigate to `Projects`.
 Edit or create a Project.
 Use the `Access Control` tab to assign the Researcher to the Project.
-* If you are using Single Sign-on, you can also assign _Groups_.
-For more information see the [Single Sign-on](sso.md) documentation.
+* If you are using Single Sign-On, you can also assign _Groups_.
+For more information see the [Single Sign-On](sso.md) documentation.

 ## (Mandatory) Kubernetes Configuration